Saturday. Welcome to Egypt! We will meet you at the airport and transfer you to our hotel.

 Breakfast, Lunch, Dinner

 Kom Ombo - Edfu - Luxor.
-Disembarking in Kom Ombo, we enjoy a guided tour of the Temple of Kom Ombo - dedicated to the crocodile headed god - Sobek and the Temple of Horus at Edfu, before driving north to Luxor.
+Disembarking near Kom Ombo, we enjoy a guided tour of the Temple of Kom Ombo - dedicated to the crocodile headed god - Sobek and the Temple of Horus at Edfu, before driving north to Luxor.
 Home of the legendary Valley of the Kings and Temple of Karnak, 4000 year-old Luxor is ancient Egypt at its best.
 Enjoy some rest and relaxation this afternoon.
 Tonight, an optional visit is available to the Temple of Luxor, beautifully illuminated at night (book and pay locally), alternatively, spend the evening at leisure.

 Overnight: Luxor | Breakfast